Investigating the relation between gravitational wave tests of general relativity: Results

 If one uses the true values of the distance and redshift to obtain the posterior on $A_0$ from the posterior on $\lambda_{A,\text{eff}}$, which is the parameter that directly enters the phase and is sampled on [see, e.g., Eq.~(2) in~\cite{O2_TGR}], and scales $\lambda_{A,\text{eff}}$ by $(D_L/D_L^\text{true})^2$ so that the dephasing is unchanged, then one obtains a median and $90\%$ credible interval for $\tilde{A}_0$ of $1.0^{+8.8}_{-3.9}$, so the true value of $\tilde{A}_0 = 10$ is much closer to being included.
 There are no noticeable biases in the other parameters, though all the analyses of the massive graviton case favor unequal masses and a positive effective spin, as was found for the other massive graviton cases.
 This preference may explain the remaining bias in the recovery of $A_0$.

 As illustrated in Fig.~\ref{fig:SNR_plots_GW170608-like}, the recovered SNR is not significantly different between the different tests except in a few cases.
 Two of these cases are the TIGER and FTA simulated observations, with their somewhat larger GR deviations.
 The other cases are the TIGER $\alpha_2$ test for all simulated observations, with its very broad posteriors on the testing parameter.
 These cases all have a broader posterior on the SNR, as well, extending to lower values.
 The recovery of the final mass and spin is shown in Fig.~\ref{fig:Mf_af_plots_GW170608-like}.
-None of the tests find the true values for the modified EOB case in their $90\%$ credible regions.
+None of the tests find the true values for the modified EOB case in their $90\%$ credible regions and all the analyses prefer unequal masses and a negative effective spin, as we found for the other modified EOB cases.
 The final mass and spin are recovered in all the $90\%$ credible regions in the massive graviton case, but just for both the TIGER and FTA tests in the TIGER and FTA cases.